-2.2.29 It is observed that, at the Union level, the number of SMI and RI occurrences that required the application of RAT have decreased in both elements where RAT is applied, ground and overall, in greater proportion in the ground component (see Figure 20), which is the one evaluated by the ANSP, than in the overall component, evaluated by the NSAs.
-The number of and ATM-S occurrences that required the RAT application by the ANSPs have also decreased significantly at Union level.
-In a context of scarce resources, this may have helped to increase the % of RAT applicability to achieve the targets, as shown in Figure 19.
+2.2.27 It is observed that, at the Union level, the number of SMI and RI occurrences that required the application of RAT have increased in both elements where RAT is applied, ground and overall, but in greater proportion in the ground component, which is the one evaluated by the ANSP, than in the overall component, evaluated by the NSAs (see Figure 20).
+SMI ground and SMI overall increased by 44% and 10%, respectively, while RI ground and RI overall increased by 58% and 9%, respectively.
+The number of and ATM-S occurrences that required the RAT application by the ANSPs have slightly increase by 3% at Union level.
+In a context of scarce resources, this may have been the reason to reduce the percentages of applicability of ground components in RIs, as shown in Figure 19.